I know you’re going to love this post because, well, Christmas is EXPENSIVE!

 I love having my kids write Santa a letter because it allows them to really let me (ahem, him) know what they truly want for Christmas.

 Prompt your kids to think about the one or two items that they really, really would like to receive from the jolly man himself.

-You could even have your kids use a Santa letter template which only allows for two gift requests.
+You could even have your kids use a letter to Santa template PDF which only allows for two gift requests.

 2. Watch a Christmas movie

 Watching Christmas movies is serious business in our house.

 It really should be a grand occasion!